return to menu

 hold track and press perform to select the performance track.

 hold the piano keys to add punch-in effects.

 you can record, copy and delete punch-in effects in the same way you would work with notes on a drum/synth track.

 read more about punch-in effects here

-the module track is used to control any OP-Z expansion modules. more information will be available as more modules are released.
+the module track is used to interface with any OP-Z expansion modules:

 when no module is inserted the module track can act as a midi track with 16 independent midi cc values.